HSF/hsf.github.io/organization/_posts/2024/2024-02-29-coordination.md

 Work in progress: next meeting of the core coordination team next week, producing some text for everyone to look at.

 ## Working Group Updates

-### General Standing Reminders

-#### Website banners

-We have the ability to put event banners on the HSF website.
-All it requires is a markdown file with the event data.
-See, e.g., files [here](https://github.com/HSF/hsf.github.io/tree/main/announcements/_posts/2023).

-#### Meetings

-Please try and book meetings in Indico at least 2 weeks in advance!

-That way they go into the calendar early and they will be included in the weekly email announcement that goes to HSF Forum.

 ### Data Analysis